MartinDrumel/martin-drumel-pirali-research-group/content/post/2021-06_EDOMdays/index.md

 ---
-title: Olivia wins a student award!
+title: Olivia wins a student award at the 2021 EDOM PhD Days!
 date: 2021-06-25
 authors:
 ---

-Best presentation award at the EDOM PhD Days 2021
+Best presentation award at the annual meeting of the EDOM graduate school of Paris-Saclay university

 <!--more-->